-The cultivation of okra plant is extremely easy but requires a lot of heat.
-The plant can grow above 50 F (10 C), but to flower and to bear fruit abundantly the temperature must be around 75 to 95 F (23-35 C) ideally.
+The cultivation of the okra plant is extremely easy but requires warmth.
+The plant can grow above 50 F (10 C), but to flower and bear fruit abundantly, the temperature must be around 70 to 95 F (21-35 C) ideally.

 Okra Plant Care

-Okra is self-pollinating so you don’t need to care about pollination.
+Okra is self-pollinating, so you don’t need to care about pollination.